-Execute Extra-Judicial Settlement (EJS) of estate, a document describing the ownership of the decedent and the agreed manner the property shall be distributed and signed by all the heirs as defined by law.
+Execute Extra-Judicial Settlement (EJS) of the estate, a document describing the decedent’s ownership and the agreed manner in the property shall be distributed and signed by all the heirs as defined by law.

 Heirs shall file an Estate Tax Return (ETR) and settle the outstanding estate tax with the Bureau of Internal Revenue.
-The estate tax applies to the transfer of estate from a deceased person to his/her legal heirs.
+The estate tax applies to the estate transfer from a deceased person to his/her legal heirs.

 After the settlement of outstanding ETR by the BIR, it will issue a Tax Clearance to authorize the Registry of Deeds to transfer the title of the properties to the heirs.

 Significance of estate tax

-Failure to settle estate tax means the right to sell the property to a willing buyer cannot proceed if the seller’s name does not appear in the title of the property.
+Failure to settle estate tax means the right to sell the property to a willing buyer cannot proceed if the seller’s name does not appear in the property title.
 Estate tax rates are sometimes taken for granted until the property attracts interest from buyers.
 And by that time, heirs might be shocked to find out that unpaid taxes will bear hefty interest and penalties.

 As a result, heirs are burdened with high outstanding taxes and may take out loans to bail out the properties from further tax surcharges.